quint-t/Puzzle-Generator-and-Solver/README.md

 Time: 1.985000 seconds
 ```

+You can see many generated puzzles in the directory `puzzles` (text files `<N>_<NumberOfAttributes>x<NumberOfObjects>.txt`).
+If you want hard puzzles, check out the `hard_puzzles` directory.
+The difference is that `puzzles` contain a small non-redundant number of conditions, while `hard_puzzles` contain a large non-redundant number of conditions.
+Thus, to find a solution, more conditions must be taken into account.

 ### Explanation of 20 levels with relations

 - L1: `A == B`: An object that has attribute A has attribute B.